drozental/graphql-tutorial/README.md

   end
 end
 ```
-5. Let's check how many queries will run with our new batc loaders?
+5. Let's check how many queries will run with our new batch loaders?
 ```ruby
 {
   pets {